pgjdbc/pgjdbc/docs/content/documentation/use.md

 Specifies whether to perform a JAAS login before authenticating with GSSAPI.
 If set to `true` (the default), the driver will attempt to obtain GSS credentials using the configured JAAS login module(s) (e.g. `Krb5LoginModule` ) before authenticating.
 To skip the JAAS login, for example if the native GSS implementation is being used to obtain credentials, set this to `false` .

 * **`gssEncMode (`*String*`)`**\
-PostgreSQL 12 and later now allow GSSAPI encrypted connections.
+PostgreSQL® 12 and later now allow GSSAPI encrypted connections.
 This parameter controls whether to enforce using GSSAPI encryption or not.
 The options are `disable` , `allow` , `prefer` and `require`
   * `disable` is obvious and disables any attempt to connect using GSS encrypted mode
   * `allow` will connect in plain text then if the server requests it will switch to encrypted mode
   * `prefer` will attempt connect in encrypted mode and fall back to plain text if it fails to acquire an encrypted connection